 - Heat oven to 375°F. Line a large baking sheet with parchment paper.

 - Rinse wings and pat dry.

-In a large bowl, toss wings with 1 tbsp olive oil and sea salt and pepper.
+- In a large bowl, toss wings with 1 tablespoon olive oil and sea salt and pepper.

 - Spread wings on the baking sheet and roast for 30 -35 minutes or until crispy and lightly browned, turning with tongs after 15 minutes.

 - Meanwhile, heat sesame oil in a medium pot.
 Add garlic and ginger and cook for 2 - 3 minutes.

 - Add coconut milk, Sriracha hot sauce, honey, coconut aminos (or tamari or soy sauce) cinnamon and zest and juice of one lime to the pot.
 Stir and cook over medium heat for 20 minutes until well blended.